Guilford, Connecticut: Roads

 is the main route between downtown Guilford and the neighboring town of Durham.
 It begins at the town green at a junction with Route 146.
-From there it heads North through the town crossing US 1, I-95, and Route 80.
+From there it heads North through the town crossing US 1, Interstate 95, and Route 80.
 From there it passes through North Guilford and into Durham, ending just South of the Durham town center at a junction with Route 17.

 is a scenic coastal road connecting downtown Guilford to the neighboring town of Branford.
-It begins on the East side of town at a junction with Route 1.
+It begins on the East side of town at a junction with US 1.
 From there it passes along the South side of the town green where it connects to the Southern terminus of Route 77.
 It continues along the coast, through the neighborhood of Sachem's Head and into Branford.

 cuts across the town, forming the dividing line between North and South Guilford.
 To the West it connects to New Haven, Foxon, and North Branford.
 In Guilford it has a junction with Route 77.
 To the East it passes through Madison, connecting to Killingworth and Deep River.